 Write labels without a colon at the end.
 Otherwise, follow the normal rules for using punctuation marks.

 Don’t put anything in the field the user will type in – this is called ‘placeholder text’.
+Placeholder text disappears when a person slicks in the field and is usually of very low contrast.

 Write clear labels and ‘help text’ instead of placeholder text.